 Connect to Heroku Postgres without SSL validation

-If you want to connect to Heroku Postgres, create a data source connection that correspond to the data source vendor.
+If you want to connect to Heroku Postgres, create a data source connection that corresponds to the data source vendor.
 In this case, you plan to work with PostgreSQL, so you need to create a connection to PosgreSQL.
 PyCharm already include the necessary JDBC driver.

 Heroku Postgres requires you to use SSL for the connection.
 But for establishing a successful SSL connection, you need a certificate that you must upload to your Heroku application.
 SSL certificates are specific for each Heroku application.
 To configure these certificates, see the article about Heroku SSL.